ChrisKGV/Pong-Android/README.md

 # Pong-Android
-A pong clone created in Android Studio
+A pong clone I created in Android Studio as a final project for my CS-323 Mobile Programming course